 July 29, 2000

+In pursuit of federal recognition

 On July 20, 2000, in the 106th US Congress, the first Akaka Bill was introduced in both the US House of Representatives and in the Senate.
-The brainchild from the offices of Senators Daniel Akaka and Daniel Inouye of Hawaii, the bill was an attempt to congressionally declare the Native Hawaiian people as a nation within the sovereignty of the United States of America.
-Once given this Federal recognition, it was said that the Native Hawaiian people would have the right for special treatment as an indigenous nation similar to the treatment given to American Indian or native tribes or nations.
+The brainchild from the offices of Senators Daniel Akaka and Daniel Inouye of Hawaiʻi, the bill was an attempt to congressionally declare the Native Hawaiian people as a nation within the sovereignty of the United States of America.
+Once given this federal recognition, it was said that the Native Hawaiian people would have the right for special treatment as an indigenous nation, similar to the treatment given to American Indian or native tribes or nations.
 From the year 2000, every Congress until the 110th Congress of 2007 received the reintroduction of the Akaka Bill with various amendments.
 This attempt to formally recognize the Native Hawaiian people as a native, indigenous, or Indian people within the borders of the United States, subject to the superior jurisdiction of the United States, failed to pass the Congress every year.

 In its 2011 session, the tate legislature adopted Act 195, calling for the formation of a Native Hawaiian Roll Commission to create a list of voters to elect delegates to a new convention and to adopt a document to meet the requirements of federal recognition of a native Hawaiian nation.
 The tate’s Office of Hawaiian Affairs was charged with financing this commission, electing delegates, and funding a convention.
 Only those of Native Hawaiian blood were to be enrolled on the “roll of qualified native Hawaiians” permitted to register to vote in the selection of delegates to the convention.
 In passing Act 195, the State legislature stated: “The State has supported the reorganization of a Native Hawaiian governing entity.
 It has supported the Sovereignty Advisory Council, the Hawaiian Sovereignty Advisory Commission, the Hawaiian Sovereignty Elections Council, and Native Hawaiian Vote, and the convening of the ʻAha Hawaiʻi ‘Ōiwi (the Native Hawaiian Convention).”